Mary Bartlett: Death

 Bartlett died on July 14, 1789, in Kingston, New Hampshire.
 (Note: She is also said to have died June 14, 1789, based upon a letter about her death dated June 18, 1789.
 But, Josiah wrote a letter to his daughter Rhoda True that Bartlett died that day, July 14, 1789.)
 Josiah Bartlett died May 19, 1795.
 They are buried in the Bartlett Box Tomb at Plains Cemetery, Kingston, New Hampshire.
-Four of their children—Miriam, Sarah, Lois, and Levi–and their spouses are buried at the cemetery.
+Four of their children—Miriam, Sarah, Lois, and Levi—and their spouses are buried at the cemetery.

 Daughter Laura Bartlett made the watercolor painting Mourning Picture for Josiah Bartlett and Mary Bartlett.
 On the sarcophagus was the message "Sacred to the memory of His Excellency Joseph Bartlett, Obit May, 1795 AE 65ys." and on the edge of the tomb is: "In the memory of Mary, consort of, Josiah Bartlett, Obit 14th July 1789 AE 58 ys."

 Legacy

 The Mary Bartlett chapter of the Daughters of the American Revolution was named after Bartlett, wife of Josiah.
-The Mary Barlett Fund was established to take in donations that were used for worthwhile projects, such as an elevator for the Memorial Continental Hall, books, and other endeavors.
+The Mary Bartlett Fund was established to take in donations that were used for worthwhile projects, such as an elevator for the Memorial Continental Hall, books, and other endeavors.